-[&]quot;At the beginning of the 1980s video players were exotic and hardly available in Poland.
+10 "At the beginning of the 1980s video players were exotic and hardly available in Poland.
 Branded video players, available in Pewex and Baltona, cost from 800 to 1000 dollars in 1981.
-Although their prices were gradually decreasing (in 1985 Panasonic, Sanyo, or NEC video player was available for 430-500 dollars), but those amounts were still much beyond the financial reach of average Polish people, who earned from 30 to 50 dollars a month.
-They would have to spend their yearly earnings to buy a video player" (Fortuna 2013:28).
+Although their prices were gradually decreasing (in 1985 a Panasonic, Sanyo, or NEC video player was available for 430-500 dollars), but those amounts were still much beyond the financial reach of average Polish people, who earned from 30 to 50 dollars a month.
+They would have to spend their yearly earnings to buy a video player" (Fortuna 2013: 28).
 As a result, a substantial number of video players available in Poland between 1980 and 1982 were smuggled from abroad.
 They were in the possession of wealthy or enterprising individuals, whereas legally purchased sets were mainly at schools or in state institutions.

-eo cassette rental shops were often located in garages, bazaar stalls, or car trunks, from which cassettes were rented or sold on the local fair.
-There was still another popular method of distribution in the countryside and little towns which looked like the travelling cinema the TV set and video cassette recorder owner arrived in some place and placed a TV screen in the back of the van and played a film to the viewers for a small fee" (Fortuna 2013:30).
-At first, VHS cassettes were available in unofficial video rental shops, fairs offering illegal films, or paid recording services on a blank cassette bought from Pewex or Baltona (Fortuna 2013:30).
-The Baltona store also offered original American films on cassettes, but "if somebody did not particularly care about an original edition-it was available in the car trunk sale from some enterprising man on the nearest bazaar,11 typically recorded on two blank 180-minute tapes.
-The films were usually recorded from satellite TV with Polish dialogues or they were copied from foreign cassettes brought from foreign trips by relatives or friends" (Drenda 2016:121).
+TV set and video cassette recorder owner arrived in some place and placed a TV screen in the back of the van and played a film to the viewers for a small fee" (Fortuna 2013: 30).
+At first, VHS cassettes were available in unofficial video rental shops, fairs offering illegal films, or paid recording services on a blank cassette bought from Pewex or Baltona (Fortuna 2013: 30).
+The Baltona store also offered original American films on cassettes, but "if somebody did not particularly care about an original edition - it was available in the car trunk sale from some enterprising man at the nearest bazaar, typically recorded on two blank 180-minute tapes.
+The films were usually recorded from satellite TV with Polish dialogues or they were copied from foreign cassettes brought from foreign trips by relatives or friends" (Drenda 2016: 121).
 Video rental shops were legalized in 1988 and then the market stabilized.
-In the early 1990s, the first private television stations12 started broadcasting and the media offer became more diversified, which decreased popularity of video cassettes.
+In the early 1990s, the first private television stations started broadcasting and the media offer became more diversified, which decreased popularity of video cassettes.